 To register as a tennis coach complete the following:

-3. Police Clearance (not older than 6 months) Go to your nearest police station to process police clearance.
-Or Make use of the HURU service available at Jetline printing services.
+2. Police Clearance Report (No older than 6 months).
+Go to your nearest police station to process police clearance or make use of the HURU services available at certain Jetlines.
 Please contact TSA for the list of stores available.
 This service gives a report within 24-48 hours.

-6. Register on Team App and Pay Registration fee
+4. Register on Sporty and Pay Registration fee.

 Why should coaches have recognised qualifications and a valid license?